Combinatorial invariance conjecture for $\widetilde{A}_2$: New formulas for Kazhdan-Lusztig basis elements

-Although Proposition \ref{formulas big region} is enough to compute all of the KL-basis elements corresponding to elements in sets $\Theta_1$ and $\Theta_2$, we want more explicit formulas that allow us to compute the Kazhdan-Lusztig polynomials in a more direct way.
-This is the content of Lemma \ref{lemma KL thetas uno} and Lemma \ref{lemma KL theta dos} below.
-Although these lemmas can be deduced from the results in \cite{libedinsky2020affine}, for the reader's convenience, we sketch their proof in Appendix \ref{apendice}. \\
+Although Proposition \ref{formulas big region} is enough to compute all of the Kazhdan-Lusztig basis elements corresponding to elements in sets $\Theta_1$ and $\Theta_2$, we want more explicit formulas that allow us to compute the Kazhdan-Lusztig polynomials in a more direct way.
+This is the content of Proposition \ref{proposition KL thetas uno} and Proposition \ref{proposition KL theta dos} below.
+In this section we use the convention that $\undH_{\theta(m,n)}$ and $\NN_{\theta(m,n)}$ are zero if $m$ or $n$ are negative.

-\begin{lemma} Let $m$ and $n$ be non-negative integers and $s=s_{m,n}$.
+\begin{prop} Let $m$ and $n$ be non-negative integers and $s=s_{m,n}$.
 We have